Disruptive Mood Dysregulation Disorder

 - Disruptive Mood Dysregulation Disorder: Dr. Ellen Leibenluft, Senior Investigator and Chief of the NIMH Emotion and Development Branch, explains the history of DMDD.

 Research and statistics

-- Journal Articles : References and abstracts from MEDLINE/PubMed (National Library of Medicine)
+- Journal Articles : including references and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- NIMH Neuroscience and Novel Therapeutics Unit: The Neuroscience and Novel Therapeutics Unit, led by Melissa A. Brotman, Ph.D., is working to develop brain-based treatments for children with serious psychiatric disorders.
+- The NIMH Neuroscience and Novel Therapeutics Unit, led by Melissa A. Brotman, Ph.D., is working to develop brain-based treatments for children with serious psychiatric disorders.